Ohio's Special Education Ratings

 Results for Students with Disabilities

 Measures of procedural compliance are historically the basis for Special Education Ratings.
 Starting in 2018, ratings include measures of results for students with disabilities.
-However, due to the ordered school-building closure and the impact of the COVID-19 pandemic, statewide assessment data is not available for the 2019-2020 school year.
-The 2021 Special Education Ratings are based entirely on compliance indicators.
+However, due to federal changes to special education indicators and the ongoing impact of the COVID-19 pandemic, results indicators will not be included this year.
+The 2022 Special Education Ratings are based entirely on compliance indicators.

 The 2022 rating assesses districts’ performance on the following measures: